harrisonlab/phytophthora_fragariae/FALCON/FALCON_Assembly.md

 GC %:                           53.35 %

 This is about 2kb smaller than the canu assembly, but has a larger N50 and the GC content is about the same.

+associate contigs:

+Total length of sequence:       472036 bp
+Total number of sequences:      34
+N25 stats:                      25% of total sequence length is contained in the 3 sequences >= 20138
+bp
+N50 stats:                      50% of total sequence length is contained in the 10 sequences >= 15101
+bp
+N75 stats:                      75% of total sequence length is contained in the 18 sequences >= 13255
+bp
+Total GC count:                 260149 bp
+GC %:                           55.11 %

 -----